Cwantic/Documentation/Design/Elements/Bend.md

 ![Image](../../Images/Bend4.jpg)

-MetaPiping set the **Long radius** by default but you can change it (Small radius or user defined radius)
+MetaPiping sets the **Long radius** by default but you can change it (Small radius or user defined radius)

 | Property | Unit Metric | Unit USA |
 | -------- |  ---- | ---- |